Critically Slow Hilbert-Space Ergodicity in Quantum Morphic Drives: Abstract

 \section{Abstract}

 The maximum entropy principle is foundational for statistical analyses of complex dynamics.
-This principle has been challenged by the findings of a previous work [Phys.~Rev.~X {\bf 7}, 031034 (2017)], where it was argued that a quantum system driven in time by a certain aperiodic sequence without any explicit symmetries, dubbed the Thue-Morse drive, gives rise to emergent nonergodic steady states which are underpinned by effective conserved quantities.
+This principle has been challenged by the findings of a previous work [\href{https://doi.org/10.1103/PhysRevX.7.031034}{Phys.~Rev.~X {\bf 7}, 031034 (2017)}], where it was argued that a quantum system driven in time by a certain aperiodic sequence without any explicit symmetries, dubbed the Thue-Morse drive, gives rise to emergent nonergodic steady states which are underpinned by effective conserved quantities.
 Here, we resolve this apparent tension.
-We rigorously prove that the Thue-Morse drive achieves a very strong notion of quantum ergodicity in the long-time limit: the time evolution of any initial state uniformly visits every corner of its Hilbert space.
-On the other hand, we find the dynamics also approximates a Floquet drive for arbitrarily long albeit finite periods of time with no characteristic timescale, resulting in a scale-free ergodic dynamics we call critically slow complete Hilbert-space ergodicity (CS-CHSE).
-Furthermore, numerical studies reveal that CS-CHSE is not specific to the Thue-Morse drive and is in fact exhibited by many other aperiodic drives derived from morphic sequences, i.e., words derived from repeatedly applying substitution rules on basic characters.
+We rigorously prove that the Thue-Morse drive achieves a very strong notion of quantum ergodicity in the long-time limit: The time evolution of any initial state uniformly visits every corner of its Hilbert space.
+On the other hand, we find the dynamics also approximates a Floquet drive for arbitrarily long albeit finite periods of time with no characteristic timescale, resulting in a scale-free ergodic dynamics we call critically slow complete Hilbert-space ergodicity.
+Furthermore, numerical studies reveal that critically slow complete Hilbert-space ergodicity is not specific to the Thue-Morse drive and is, in fact, exhibited by many other aperiodic drives derived from morphic sequences, i.e., words derived from repeatedly applying substitution rules on basic characters.
 Our work presents a new class of dynamics in time-dependent quantum systems where full ergodicity is eventually attained, but only after astronomically long times.

 The maximum entropy principle (MEP) is a powerful tenet in physics, guiding predictions about the limiting behavior of a complex system without the need for a full, microscopic solution~\cite{Jaynes1957}.
-It posits that at equilibrium, a system should be well-described by a state which maximizes a suitable notion of entropy, constrained only by globally conserved quantities.
+It posits that at equilibrium, a system is well described by a state which maximizes a suitable notion of entropy, constrained only by globally conserved quantities.
 For example, the MEP predicts that the steady state achieved in thermalization is a Gibbs state, characterized solely by a few macroscopic properties like temperature and chemical potential.